-If the unit comes with electromechanical (EM) control, then no adjustment is necessary.
+If the unit comes with Electro-Mechanical (EM) control, then no adjustment is necessary.

-If the unit has a field-installed third-party controller, then refer to its installation control manual for details on adjusting "Cooling Lock-Out" setting and configure for the specific job requirements.
+If the unit comes with the SystemVu controller option, then refer to its installation control manual for details on adjusting "Cooling Lock-Out" setting and configure for the specific job requirements.